Welcome

 4:00 PM - 5:30 PMBody Talk: The Tale of Afrocentric Healing

 This workshop will explore the integration of Afrocentric healing practices into contemporary social work through a case study examining two therapeutic lenses: Somatic Experiencing (SE) and Internal Family Systems (IFS).
 Each approach will be analyzed through an African-centered worldview, emphasizing their compatibility with the foundational principles of African-centered social work.
-The workshop will provide practical skills for clinicians to support Black individuals, families, and communities in reclaiming narratives and fostering healing through body-oriented and culturally-affirming techniques.

 Track: Social Work Practice